History of Israel: Theodor Herzl

 - Teacher's Guide

-The History of Israel: Theodor Herzl lesson offers students an opportunity to focus on the founder of Political Zionism.
-In 1891 Herzl was a reporter at the Dreyfus trial, and that experience of anti-Semitism triggered his Zionism.
+The History of Israel: Theodor Herzl lesson allows students to focus on the founder of Political Zionism.
+In 1891, Herzl was a reporter at the Dreyfus trial, and that experience of anti-Semitism triggered his Zionism.
 In many ways, his biography provides an opportunity to trace the roots of modern Zionism as a response to European antisemitism.
 This lesson uses Herzl’s biography to give students a chance to think about issues of identity and Zionist history and apply some of those concepts to their own lives.

-*When you purchase this lesson, you will be provided with a link to download the lesson.
-Make as many copies of this lesson as you need for your school and only your school.
-Materials that are downloaded are not returnable.
+When you purchase this lesson, you will receive a link to download it.
+Make as many copies as you need for your school and only your school.
+Downloaded materials are not returnable.

 Have a question?